amundsen-io/amundsen/docs/installation.md

 **Atlas Note:** Atlas takes some time to boot properly.
 So you may not be able to see the results immediately after `docker-compose up` command.
 Atlas would be ready once you'll have the following output in the docker output `Amundsen Entity Definitions Created...`

+**Nebula Graph Note:** `nebulaconsole` container in `docker-amundsen-nebula.yml` was used to activate Nebula-StorageD instances, which will take some time(was configured to sleep for 60 seconds) to wait for the cluster to be ready.
+`sample_data_loader_nebula.py` should be used to not just load sample data, instead it also will trigger Nebula Graph data schema creation, please ensure it's executed before starting to use metadata service.

 ### Verify setup